obisconcept/neos-gmaps/README.md

 # neos-gmaps
-A Neos CMS package to add Google Maps as node
+A Neos CMS package to add Google Maps as node for Neos 3.0

 ## Installation
 Add the package in your site package composer.json

 ```
 "require": {
-  "obisconcept/neos-gmaps": "~1.0.0"
+  "obisconcept/neos-gmaps": "~2.0.0"
 }
 ```